Singularity of Nearcritical Percolation Exploration Paths: Introduction

 The organisation of this note is as follows.
 In Section~\ref{sec:not} we introduce precisely the model and state the main theorem, which will be proved in Section~\ref{sec:proof}.
-Finally, we discuss consequences for conformal maps in Section~\ref{sec:conf}.
+But before there is an expository section, namely Section~\ref{sec:heu}.
+There we review some aspects of \cite{nw9} and give some heuristics why the the result of Nolin and Werner as well as our theorem should be true.
+Finally, in Section~\ref{sec:conf}, we discuss consequences of our result for conformal maps.